Delta Reserve for Business card benefits – A powerhouse for Delta flyers

 Right off the bat, you should understand one thing: With American Express cards, you can only earn the welcome bonus once per card per lifetime.
 In other words, if you’ve had the Amex Delta Reserve for Business before, you aren’t eligible for the welcome bonus again.
 You can receive the welcome bonus from other Delta travel credit cards, as long as you’ve not had them before.

 Regardless, the welcome bonus isn’t where this card truly shines.
 It’s in the ongoing perks that make the Delta Reserve Business card worth it.
 Check them out below.

 Delta Sky Club access

 This is a major draw of this card.
-Delta Sky Club lounges are located around the world for Delta customers, Delta partner customers with certain elite status, passengers in first class and card holders with cards such as The Platinum Card® from American Express.
+Delta Sky Club lounges are located around the world for Delta customers, Delta partner customers with certain elite status, passengers in first class and card holders with cards such as The Platinum Card® from American Express (enrollment required).
 To access the Delta Sky Clubs with the Amex Delta Reserve for Business, you must meet one of the following criteria:

 It’s worth noting that Delta Sky Club membership costs $545 per year.
 This is one of the strongest arguments for keeping this card.
 The annual fee pays for itself with Sky Club access.

 Paying for checked bags is an absolute waste.
 On a round-trip Delta flight, you can save up to $60 on checked-bag fees with this card, which provides one free checked bag for you and up to eight companions when you fly Delta.
 That’s a potential (though unlikely) savings of up to $540 per round-trip flight (9 travelers x $60 round-trip cost per bag = $540).

 This is another large value perk of this card – a companion certificate – though not to be confused with the highly coveted Southwest Companion Pass.
 You can use this companion certificate once per year for any type of ticket, including first class as long as the trip is within the contiguous 48 United States.
 So think of it as a buy-one-get-one coupon (you still need to pay the taxes on the second ticket).

 Preferred boarding – Main Cabin 1